 As a copyeditor, I work on a wide variety of articles every week, some so well written my jaw drops in awe.

 Occasionally there’s one that needs a little more work.

 Sometimes it’s the words the words the author chooses.
 Sometimes it’s that the author, who may be a genius at a specialty I’ve never even heard of, just doesn’t know enough about American grammar and usage.

 But sometimes it’s the way the article looks — the physical layout and setup.
-It’s the first impression that I get, and if it looks like an 8-year-old wrote it …
+It’s the first impression that we all get, and if it looks like an 8-year-old wrote it …

 Luckily there are a few things that can help almost anyone have their writing look like something that’s worth reading.
 And they’re all mechanical, so they’re easy for most of us to implement.

 Be consistent with your sentence spacing.
 The standard, which has been mostly accepted over the last 20+ years, is one space between sentences, meaning after every end mark of punctuation, not just after a period.
 A lot of writers still use two spaces, and I did for a long time before I finally gave in.
 But here’s the thing: It’s either one or two spaces between them, never three or four or five.